 A database is a collection of information organized for rapid search and retrieval by a computer.
 The information in a library database may consist of newspaper articles, journal articles, citations, encyclopedia entries, descriptions of books (as in the library catalog), etc. Some databases can cover many different topics at once, while others focus on one or two very specific topics.

 Databases generally contain information that is not freely accessible on the internet.
-The Northeast Library, like many other academic and public libraries, pays for students to access databases which are useful in their research.
+The Ivy Tech Fort Wayne Library, like many other academic and public libraries, pays for students to access databases which are useful in their research.

 For some assignments, you might be asked to use a specific type of source in your research.
 For example, a history paper might require a primary source from someone who was there, or a medical assignment may ask for a case study or scholarly article.

 Some of our databases let you choose the type of resource for your results, but others are specifically tailored for connecting you to particular sources.
 Others might give you several options, but can still be especially good when you're looking for something specific.

 The Search Options or Limiters in a database will help you indicate the types of resources you need to find.

 In the case of scholarly or peer-reviewed articles, most of the databases we have access to have this as a choice in the search options, as shown in EBSCOhost in the image at the right.